Fixed Asset Management and Compliance Training Course

 PECB ISO/IEC 27005 Foundation

-14 HoursTraining course is focused on the information security risk management process introduced by ISO/IEC 27005 and the structure of the standard.
+14 HoursThis training course centers on the information security risk management process established by ISO/IEC 27005 and the framework of the standard.

-After attending the training course, you can enroll for the Foundation Exam and, if you successfully pass it, you can apply for a “PECB Certificate Holder in ISO/IEC 27005 Foundation” certificate.
+Upon completion of the training, participants may register for the Foundation Exam.
+Successfully passing this exam allows you to apply for a “PECB Certificate Holder in ISO/IEC 27005 Foundation” certificate.

-Foundation Exam ( extra cost): Duration: 1 hour, Questions: 40, Where: Online
+Foundation Exam (additional fee): Duration: 1 hour, Questions: 40, Format: Online

-A PECB Foundation certificate shows that you have knowledge on the fundamental concepts, principles, methodologies, processes, and management approaches used in information security risk management.
+Holding a PECB Foundation certificate demonstrates that you possess knowledge of the fundamental concepts, principles, methodologies, processes, and management approaches applied in information security risk management.

 Planning and Risk Assessment

-14 HoursPlanning and Risk Assessment is a systematic method designed to identify, evaluate, and mitigate potential risks in projects and operations.
+14 HoursPlanning and Risk Assessment employs a systematic methodology to identify, evaluate, and mitigate potential threats within projects and operational frameworks.

-- Grasp the principles and processes involved in effective planning.
+- Grasp the fundamental principles and processes of effective planning.

-- Identify and evaluate potential risks across different scenarios.
+- Recognize and assess potential risks across various scenarios.

-- Incorporate risk assessment into the entire project lifecycle.
+- Effectively integrate risk assessment throughout the entire project lifecycle.

 - Interactive lectures and discussions.